benbalter/benbalter.github.com/_posts/2015-03-17-open-source-best-practices-external-engagement.md

 * Submit new questions to the project's Q&A forums, or take a stab at an answer or two
 * Host a genius bar at the next local meetup
 * Translate the project into a different language
-* Give feedback on proposed bug fixes and features, propose new ones
+* Give feedback on proposed bugfixes and features, propose new ones
 * Recruit new developers, help junior developers grow into the project

 In traditional government workflows, many of these functions happen by necessity, but artifacts, if they exist, are invisible to the open source community.
 Before you seek to engage external stakeholders, shift internal stakeholders off traditional workflows, and have them begin using the same tools you'd use to engage external stakeholders.
 Have a feature request?
 Open an issue.
 Want to review the documentation?
 Here's a link to the public facing README.